 |---|---|---|

-The 15 Best Heat-Tolerant Chicken Breeds for Hot US Summers
+The 15 Best Heat-Tolerant Chicken Breeds for Hot Summers

 If you want a flock that survives and thrives, start with these breeds.
 I have expanded this list to include specific biological mechanisms for why each breed handles heat, along with real-world experiences and care tips.

-The Science & The Nuance: Leghorns are the “sports cars” of the chicken world.
+The Science: Leghorns are the “sports cars” of the chicken world.
 Originating in Italy, they are incredibly streamlined with massive combs that act like radiators.
+Their slender build and lightweight body contribute to their heat tolerance, allowing for efficient body temperature regulation.

 Personal Experience: I have a White Leghorn named “Lucy” who is practically bulletproof in the summer.
 During a week of 105°F days in July, while my other hens were lethargic and hiding under the deck, Lucy was still chasing grasshoppers across the yard.
 I spoke to a fellow keeper on a forum who runs a commercial setup in Arizona; he swore that he rarely loses a Leghorn to heat, even when the AC in his barn fails.